correlation-one/C1GamesStarterKit/scripts/README.md

 ## Creating your algo

-Refer to the README within that directory for language-specific instructions for creating an algo.
+Refer to the README within python-algo for specific instructions for creating an algo.

 If you want, you can duplicate the algo directories, and create your algo by modifying the copy.